ravindasenarath/aws-saa/README.md

       - Any http backend
   - Signed cookies
     - Allow to control who can access your content when user don't want to change their urls or when want to provide access to multiple restricted files
+  - Use field level encryption to protect sensitive data
+  - Can route to multiple origin based on content type
+  - Use origin group for high availability and failover

 ### CloudFront - ALB as an origin